kamranmuazzam/aca-demia/pages/Torsion of Testis.md

 		- #### With Treatment
 		- #### Without Treatment
 			- ##### Possible Complications
+				- Infertility as another testes is affected by antisperm antibody
 			- ##### Long-Term Effects
 	- ### Survival Rates
 		- #### With Treatment